edwardguo64/cs225-final-project/README.md

 The first three options on the menu are tests to verify that the graph structure and BFS/DFS algorithms are correctly implemented.
 These options will parse the "test_airports.dat" and "test_routes.dat" data files, two smaller sublists of data from the OpenFlights datasets that each contain ten data entries.
-The outputs for each will be directly printed to the console in a readable way so that the user can draw out the graph on their own and verify that the output is correct, as well as be able to track the order in which BFS/DFS visits each vertex and edge.
+The graph can be found in the repository "BFS/DFS Test Graph.pdf" The outputs for each will be directly printed to the console in a readable way so that the user can draw out the graph on their own and verify that the output is correct, as well as be able to track the order in which BFS/DFS visits each vertex and edge.
 For vertex labels, a 0 label represents an unvisited node (never appears in output) and a 1 respresents a visited node.
 For edges, a 0 is undiscovered, a 1 is discovery, and a 2 is a cross/back edge.

 The fourth and fifth options on the menu verify Dijkstra's and the Landmark algorithm on separate sample test graphs, not one of the test data files.
-The data will be displayed for each graph before running each algorithm so that the graph can be drawn on paper and the algorithms can be verified.
+A drawing of the test graph can be found in the repository "Dikjstra Test Graph.pdf" The data will be displayed for each graph before running each algorithm so that the graph can be drawn on paper and the algorithms can be verified.

 The sixth and seventh options on the menu are used to run Dijkstra's and Landmark on user-inputted airports.
 Option 6 will specifically find the